daahmed/knawat_automation/README.md

 follow this steps
 - open the project in vscode editor.
 - open the vscode terminal
-- write npm run cypress:open in terminal.
+- write 'npm run cypress:open' in terminal.
 - select the test script you want to run.